A classic chocolate cake, moist and earthy, studded with black walnuts. An old family recipe now 'reunited' with its story.

 In later years, the widow worried that the aged tree would fall onto the farmhouse.
 She consulted her then-grown children about taking it down.
 “No, no,” they said.
 “That tree is our childhood, our heritage.
 We love that tree.”

 One day, the tree was gone.
-The widow explained, “The nicest man stopped by and offered to take it down, said he wouldn’t charge me, either.”
+The widow explained to her children, “The nicest man stopped by and offered to take it down, said he wouldn’t charge me, either.”

 Time to table: 3 hours